Strawberry Lemon Tart with Lemon Curd

 Lemon desserts rank pretty high on the approved sweets scale and when they’re topped with fresh berries??
-Well, you be the judge, but my family inhaled this tart!
+Well, you be the judge, but my family inhaled this Lemon Curd Tart!

-Since my family loves this Summer Fruit Tart, I knew her jaw dropping gorgeous Strawberry Lemon Tart would be a hit.
+Since my family loves this Summer Fruit Tart, I knew this jaw-dropping gorgeous Strawberry Lemon Tart would be a hit.
 The decision was made.
 There’s something so tempting about a strawberry lemon dessert!

 - Fresh Lemon Truffles from The View from Great Island

 - Lemon Chiffon Pie

 - Plus, check out all my Best Dessert Recipes

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 Crust (You will only use half.
 Freeze the rest for another tart.):

 - 12 tablespoons, butter, cool, not cold, cut into tablespoon pieces

 - 1 large egg plus 1 egg yolk, beaten